 Research makes teaching up-to-date, capable of addressing current issues, and giving students knowledge and skills that enable them to access the world of work.

-After the incredible success of the first year, the second edition of the Joint Master Degree in “Migration Studies:... read more
+After the incredible success of the first 2 editions, the Call for applications for the third edition of the MIGRANTS... read more